The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Every day, talented individuals are proving it's never too late to think about the future.

 Learn more about becoming an international student at US-based and accredited Kaplan University.

 Learn about transferring your previously earned college credits to Kaplan University.

 We have partnered with many employers and educational institutions to provide their employees and students with education opportunities.

 Kaplan University is dedicated to the support, engagement, and involvement of our graduates.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 The General Education Mobile (GEM) program was designed to help U.S. Air Force members fulfill their general education requirements in a mobile, nontraditional classroom format.
 Completing the GEM program is a key step toward earning your associate's degree through the Community College of the Air Force.

 Please note—if you would like to enroll in the GEM program at Kaplan University, you must first speak to an Admissions Advisor at 877.757.8188.
-You will then complete the application on the AI Portal.

 University.
 If you already have some college experience, the number of courses